baentsch/oqs-software/haproxy/README.md

 All default settings for running the haproxy are encoded in the `haproxy.cfg` configuration file (in `/opt/haproxy`).

+### Docker hub availability

+The docker image containing all components as described here is available at Dockerhub under the name `openqsafe/haproxy-ubuntu`.

+### Building

+The docker image providing the core functionality described can be build by running the script `scripts/dockerbuild.sh`.
+The script has been validated to run OK under Linux and OSX with docker [installed](https://docs.docker.com/install/).

-## More realistic setup
+## More realistic setup: Separating CA and HAproxy

 For anyone interested in running an HAproxy for a longer period and utilizing a more realistic setup with an QSC-enabled certificate authority (CA) the following utility scripts permit doing this:

-- `scripts/create-oqsca.sh`: Creates self-signed, password-protected QSC key/cert pair.
+1. `scripts/create-oqsca.sh`: Creates self-signed, password-protected QSC key/cert pair acting as a root CA for later steps.
 The QSC algorithm chosen can be changed from the default setting (`dilithium4`) with the parameter `-s`.
-- `scripts/gen-server-csr.sh`: Creates QSC key and certificate signing request (CSR) for the server DNS name passed as parameter.
+2. `scripts/gen-server-csr.sh`: Creates QSC key and certificate signing request (CSR) for the server DNS name passed as parameter.
 The QSC algorithm chosen can be changed from the default setting (`dilithium4`) with the parameter `-s`.
-- `scripts/sign-server-csr.sh`: Signs the CSR created in the second step with the CA key created in the first step.
+3. `scripts/sign-server-csr.sh`: Signs the CSR created in the second step with the CA key created in the first step.
+4. `scripts/haproxy-run.sh`: Start the docker image on the host named in step 2 above.

 ## Further configuration options